wustl-oncology/immuno_gcp_wdl_compute1/DNA_Vaccine_Design.md

 cd pvacvector/v5.3.0
 ```

-We will start with the most stringent, preferred parameters.
+We will start with the least stringent parameters.

 ```
 mkdir v1